 Here is my current list:

 Outlet adapter.
 There are a ton of choices available, but many of the ones that (uselessly) convert voltage are bulky and heavy.
 I carry the amazingly light (45g), compact and cute Kikkerland product.
-Combined with a two USB port adapter this has worked everywhere (except South Africa).
+Combined with a two USB port adaptor cube this has worked everywhere (except a few rural places in South Africa with old school 15amp triple round pin outlets).

 iPad.
+Oldest and cheapest model that I could buy.
 Large internal memory for a ton of movies (and a couple of addictive infantile games).
-Connected to Google Fi data plan.
+Connected to annual Holafly data plan.
 No protective carrying case.

 Charging cables.
-You are as frustrated as i am about fumbling around in the dark and switching charging cables.
+You are as frustrated as i am about fumbling around in the dark and switching charging cables with different adaptors.
 Get a set of rotating head magnetic charging cables that have LED tips.
-They come with tiny adapters that plug and remain in the charging sockets of my devices.
-Two cables will suffice.
+They come with tiny adapters that plug and remain in the charging sockets (reducing wear and tear and dust, moisture, and lint infiltration) of all my devices with their different ‘USB to XYZ Standards’.
+Two cables will suffice, but carry three because they do wear out.
 When something needs a jolt just wave the cable near it and the magnets will find each other.

 Display kickstand for phones and iPad.
 IMangoo (sketchy hyperlink).
 10g.
 Perfect design.
 Update.
 Splurged a few bucks on a heavier version.